 East End Arts ("EEA") provides support to artists and arts events, networks, community and artistic interests and creates new arts programming for people of all ages and backgrounds in the east end of Toronto.
-Revenues for EEA include grants of \$Nil (2017 - \$181,500) from the City of Toronto.
 In 2018, EEA operated as a project of the Foundation.
 Effective January 1, 2019, EEA commenced operating as an independent not-for-profit organization.
-In 2018, the Foundation received grants and incurred expenses on behalf of EEA for its operations as an independent entity.

-Amounts due to EEA as at December 31, 2019 consist of donations received, on behalf of EEA.
+Amounts due to EEA as at December 31, 2020 consist of donations received, on behalf of EEA.